jzenn/cluster/README.md

 # Clustering

-The Python `cluster` package implements Spectral Clustering as well as k-Means Clustering.
+The `cluster` package implements Spectral
+Clustering as well as k-Means Clustering.
 It implements the functionality of both algorithms from scratch.
 This gives the possibility to fine-tune every parameter the algorithm has.